 Why Is Magnesium Essential?

 Magnesium deficiency can have serious repercussions.
-It can cause gastrointestinal and renal disorders.
-The deficiency can elevate the risk of cardiovascular disease (given that it is the most important energy powerhouse for the heart) and osteoporosis.
-It can even lead to other metabolic disorders like hypertension and type 2 diabetes (1).
+Studies have shown how the deficiency can even lead to other metabolic disorders like hypertension and type 2 diabetes (1).

 In fact, magnesium supplementation can help reverse prediabetes (2).
 It also prevents a whole lot of other undesirables – some of which include migraine, premenstrual syndrome, and fibromyalgia (excessive musculoskeletal pain) (3).